amenophis/elasticsearch/doc/index.md

 ```

-That's all !

 ## Usage
 ### Configuration debug
-You can use the `bin/console amenophis:debug:client` command to show configured clients and the status of the connection:
+Use `bin/console amenophis:debug:client` command to show configured clients and the status of the connection:
 ```bash
 $ bin/console amenophis:debug:client
 Elasticsearch clients